cicciolinamiranda/java-gae-boilerplates/README.md

 The samples as of writing are all for SQL databases because they are harder to configure compared to Datastore which practically needs no configuration.

+All of the modules implement the same behavior.
+A simple "To-Do Application" that requires a Google login.
+Users can place To-do items and specify its due date.

 ### How do I choose?
 * Want sure compatibility with GAE? **Guice**
 * Want a lightweight application? **Guice**